 The ZOE is designed for city driving, so the steering has been geared to offer a smooth effortless feel.
 Likewise, the throttle pedal doesn't offer too much in the way of resistance but the brake responds to a good hoofing which seems a little odd at first.
 Like all electric cars, the ZOE feels eerily quiet as it pulls away, with no discernible engine noise other than a faint whine.
 This usually means you'll hear every bump and thump from the road as a result, but Renault has done a good job on chassis refinement and ride quality is excellent.
 To prevent pedestrians waltzing out in front of its silent approach, the ZOE emits a sound at low speeds but you can barely hear it at all from inside the vehicle.
 The 'Z.E.
 Voice' can be switched between three different sounds or can be completely switched off if you fancy a new bonnet ornament.

-Remember this moment, because it might just be the time that electric car technology finally flirted with the mainstream.
 Most people would walk past the ZOE and not take it for anything other than Renault's latest cute little car.
 Rather refreshingly for a car of this kind, its design inspiration is sophisticated and grown-up.
 With curvaceous flanks and neat one-box shape, it's quite a good-looking thing, especially in this revised form, where the car features full-LED headlamps, smarter bumpers and bigger LED tail lights.

 There are two ZOE mechanical specs available; the old 80kW version; or the infinitely preferrable 100kW model, with its faster acceleration and longer operating range.
-Either way, there are two ways to buy.
-You can either pay a lower up-front price and lease the battery on a monthly basis.
+Either way, there are two ways to buy a ZOE.
+You can either pay a lower up-front price and lease the car's battery on a monthly basis.
 Or buy your ZOE outright.
 If you go for the lease approach, you're looking at needing a budget of around £20,000 (after deduction of the government £3,500 Plug-in Car Grant).
 Plus you'll then have a monthly battery lease payment that will vary depending on your projected mileage which can be anything from 4,500 miles pa to 10,500 miles pa.
 That monthly payment could be anything from around £60 to £110 a month.
 If you don't want all that complication and simply want to buy your ZOE outright, then you're looking at paying around £25,000 (after deduction of the government Plug-in Car Grant).

 All derivatives feature the multimedia system, R-Link, as standard which can now feature Android Auto smartphone-mirroring.
 To enable drivers to control the infotainment system's functions without taking their eyes off the road, R-Link features a big seven-inch display, steering wheel-mounted controls and voice recognition.
 It also delivers integrated connectivity with motoring services and applications available from the R-Link Store.
 Other standard ZOE features include Bluetooth, climate control, cruise control, Bluetooth, a Renault keycard and a speed limiter function.